What is Sussex Community Foundation?

-We do not normally accept applications from individuals or from organisations that are part of central, local or regional government.
-However, some specific funds are able to support these applications, including the Paul Rooney Foundation, the Westdene Fund and the Shoreham Air Show Fund.
-Further details are available on our website but, if you are in doubt, please contact the Grants team to check your eligibility.
+We are currently unable to accept applications from individuals or from organisations that are part of central, local or regional government.
+However, some specific funds are able to support these applications, including the Paul Rooney Foundation and the Westdene Fund.
+Further details are available on our website, but if you are in doubt please contact the Grants team to check your eligibility.

 How do I apply?

-If you wish to save your application in draft please use the ‘Submit as Draft’ button right at the end of the form.
-You can then return to your work via the unique link to the form which you will already have been sent.
+If you wish to save your application as a draft, please use the ‘Submit as Draft’ button right at the end of the form.
+You can then return to it via the original form link.
 Our online form allows you to submit your supporting documents as electronic attachments at the same time as the application form.
-Once you have submitted the form, you will receive an acknowledgement of your application, together with a copy for your records.
+Once you have submitted the form, you will receive an acknowledgement of your application, together with a pdf copy for your records.

-If you are unable to access the online form, please contact the office either by email or by phone 01273 409440 and we will provide you with a copy of the application form.
+If you are unable to access the online form please contact the office (either by e-mail or by phone 01273 409440) and we will guide you through the process.